 You are likely considered a resident if any of the following apply to you:

 - You pass the Substantial Presence Test.
-(Please note, special exceptions apply to students and scholars in F-1 or J-1 status.)
+Special exceptions apply to students and scholars in F-1 or J-1 status.

 Once you have determined your status for tax purposes, you are ready to file your taxes.
 Directions and forms for Non-Resident Tax Aliens are different from those for Resident Tax Aliens.